lakillo/archaeology-machine-learning/README.md

 By doing this, we hope to support practitioners to critically apply, or contribute to conversations about, machine learning techniques for archaeology.

 ## ✅ how to contribute
 This project is open for contributions!
-Check out the [roadmap](https://github.com/users/lakillo/projects/3/views/1) for contribution ideas.
+Check out the project [🗺️ roadmap](https://github.com/lakillo/archaeology-machine-learning/issues/3) for contribution ideas and guidelines.
-To contribute to this repository simply fork a copy, make your edits, and create a pull request.

 ## 🙏 acknowledgements
 This project was inspired by the [satellite-image-deep-learning](https://github.com/satellite-image-deep-learning/) project, and was kicked off as part of the [8th cohort](https://openlifesci.org/openseeds/ols-8/projects-participants.html#projects) of the [Open Life Science program](https://openlifesci.org/).